rramadeu/SimpleMating/README.md

 In this step the user can provide a historial pedigree of the breeding program, and then the algorithm will remove from the actual list crosses already made in the past.

 # 4) Select crosses
 Core algorithm, the user provides the number of crosses, the maximum number of crosses per parent, the minimum number of crosses per parent (expected), and a maximum value of relationship between parents that can be used to create a cross.
-The algorithm sort by criterion (maximum to minimum) and build a mating plan adding lines from top to bottom until the number of crosses is reached.
+The algorithm first sorts by criterion (maximum to minimum) and then builds a mating plan adding lines from top to bottom until the number of crosses is reached.
 During the process, it doesn't add crosses out of the range of the criteria.
 If a parent already reached its maximum, it is not add anymore in the plan.

 ## Contact
 Rodrigo R Amadeu